Single-page application: WebSockets

-WebSockets are a bidirectional real-time client-server communication technology that are part of the HTML5 specification.
+WebSockets are a bidirectional real-time client-server communication technology that are part of the HTML specification.
 For real-time communication, their use is superior to Ajax in terms of performance and simplicity.

 Server-sent events

 Server-sent events (SSEs) is a technique whereby servers can initiate data transmission to browser clients.
 Once an initial connection has been established, an event stream remains open until closed by the client.
 SSEs are sent over traditional HTTP and have a variety of features that WebSockets lack by design such as automatic reconnection, event IDs, and the ability to send arbitrary events.

 Browser plugins

 Although this method is outdated, asynchronous calls to the server may also be achieved using browser plug-in technologies such as Silverlight, Flash, or Java applets.

 Data transport (XML, JSON and Ajax)

 Requests to the server typically result in either raw data (e.g., XML or JSON), or new HTML being returned.
 In the case where HTML is returned by the server, JavaScript on the client updates a partial area of the DOM (Document Object Model).
-When raw data is returned, often a client-side JavaScript XML / (XSL) process (and in the case of JSON a template) is used to translate the raw data into HTML, which is then used to update a partial area of the DOM.
+When raw data is returned, JavaScript on the client translates it into HTML using XSL or a JSON template before updating the DOM.